Antelope-IT/bluetooth-robot/README.md

 * When running (and the controller is connected).
   - It ignores when CTRL-C is pressed.
   - It updates the state of the robot control with keypad events from the controller.
-  - The control state is surfaced as an iterable that can be queried by the GPIZero Robot device
+  - The control state is surfaced as an iterable that can be queried by the GPIZero Robot device.

 * When run without a device id.
   - It prints usage help to the console.

+* Shutdown button
+  - Robot (script and OS) can be shutdown by pressing a button connected between GND and GPIO27 for 2 sec.

 Testing
 =======